sjzeil/CppUnitLite/README.md

          assertThat (x.getValue(), is(25));
      }

-     UnitTestTimed (longTest, -1L) // No timer: will never time out {
+     UnitTestTimed (longTestCase, -1L) // No timer: will never time out {
          MyClass x (23);
 	     for (int i = 0; i < 10000; ++i)